Doctor Who series 5: Video games

 Since the Doctor is a pacifist and does not use the guns commonly found in video games, The Adventure Games utilised a more strategy- and puzzle-based gameplay; much of the first game was based on stealth, exploration, and puzzle-solving.
 The Doctor was equipped with his sonic screwdriver but, since it was often used as a skeleton key in the show, the game employs puzzle-solving to advance instead of simply using the screwdriver.

-The first installment, City of the Daleks, was originally scheduled for release on 5 June 2010, but was made available two days earlier.
+The first instalment, City of the Daleks, was originally scheduled for release on 5 June 2010, but was made available two days earlier.
 The BBC explained the early release as a testing procedure, and final tweaks were expected to be made before its official release.
 In its first twelve days of availability the game was downloaded over 500,000 times, and traffic on the website had increased.
 The second game, Blood of the Cybermen, was released on 26 June after the series finale aired.
 It was followed by the third game (TARDIS) on 27 August, and Shadows of the Vashta Nerada on 22 December.

 A mobile game app was also developed by Tag Games for BBC Worldwide.
 Entitled "Doctor Who: The Mazes of Time", it allowed play as the Doctor and Amy and involved time travel, defeating enemies, and solving problems.
 The game had over 100 puzzles, seven locations to travel to, music from the show, and the Daleks, Cybermen and Silurians as enemies.
 The app was released for Apple IOS devices on 16 December 2010, and for Android on 17 August 2011.